Introduction

 url: endpoint,

-apiKey: jwtToken, // Use JWT token as the API key
+apiKey: jwtToken, // JWT token will be set as the Authorization header

 });